-The fundamental data on which the first set of insights are based involves the relationship found in an AF sectoral study between the quantity of GHG offsets and the offset price (Figure 1).
-AF offsets are produced by employment of multiple GHG mitigation alternatives that in turn are broadly characterized into 6 major categories as will be defined below.
-Such data were first developed in the thesis by Schneider (2000) and later published in the article by McCarl and Schneider (2001).
-The concept was subsequently generalized for a multi-period case in Lee's (2002) thesis and associated presentations (Lee et al (2005), McCarl et al (2005)) to a portrayal of the net present value (NPV) of the GHG offset as it arises over time.
+The fundamental data on which the first set of insights are based involves the relationship found in an AF sectoral study between the quantity of GHGE offsets and the offset price (Figure 1).
+The AF offsets are produced by employment of multiple GHGE mitigation alternatives that, in turn, are broadly characterized into 6 major categories as defined below.
+Such data were first developed in the thesis by Schneider (2000) and later by McCarl and Schneider (2001).
+The concept was subsequently generalized for a multiperiod case in Lee's (2002) thesis and associated presentations (Lee et al (2005), McCarl et al (2005)) to a portrayal of the net present value (NPV) of the GHGE offset as it arises over time.
 Namely, following the conceptual approach discussed in Richards (1997), the time dependent contributions generated by a multi-period model of sectoral response are weighted back to the present using a 4% discount rate.
-A graph of such results appears in figure 1 and summarizes dynamic results from the FASOMGHG (Lee (2002), Adams et al (1996)) model.
+A graphic of such results appears in figure 1 and summarizes dynamic results from the FASOMGHG (Lee (2002), Adams et al (1996)) model.
 In that figure, the tons of offsets are converted using 100 year global warming potentials to a carbon equivalent basis.
-The broad classes of GHG mitigation alternatives that appear are:
+The broad classes of GHGE mitigation alternatives that appear are:

-- Afforestation-- the GHG offsets that arise due to establishment of new forest on agricultural crop and pasture lands. - Biomass -- the GHG offsets that arise from substitution of agriculturally produced commodities for fossil fuel energy.
-The substitution occurs principally in the form of replacement of coal by switch grass and poplar for fueling electricity generation that also considers the potential substitution of crop or cellulosic based ethanol for gasoline (See Schneider and McCarl (2003) for details). - CH4 and N2O -- the GHG offset generated in terms of methane and nitrous oxide through alterations in a number of agricultural management alternatives including the management of livestock manure, livestock enteric fermentation, rice production, and nitrogen fertilizer usage (McCarl and Schneider (2000) discuss the full set of alternatives) with the majority arising from livestock and fertilizer alterations. - Forest Management -- the GHG offset generated by altering management of existing forest principally through adoption of longer rotations or use of more intensive practices that promote growth. - Crop Management FF -- the GHG gas offset generated by altering agricultural management practices so as to conserve on fossil fuel use within crop and livestock management. - Soil Sequestration -- the GHG gas offset generated by altering agricultural tillage practices and by altering land use from cropping to pasture or grasslands.
+- Afforestation-- the GHGE offsets that arise due to establishment of new forest on agricultural crop and pasture lands. - Biomass -- the GHGE offsets that arise from substitution of agriculturally produced commodities for fossil fuel energy.
+The substitution occurs principally in the form of replacement of coal by switch grass and poplar for fueling electricity generation.
+The model also considers the potential substitution of crop or cellulosic based ethanol for gasoline (See Schneider and McCarl (2003) for details). - CH4 and N2O -- the GHGE offset generated in terms of methane (CH4) and nitrous oxide (N2O) through use of a number of agricultural management alternatives including those targeted at emissions from livestock manure, livestock enteric fermentation, rice production, and nitrogen fertilizer usage

+(McCarl and Schneider (2000) discuss the full set of alternatives).
+The majority of the offsets arise from livestock and fertilizer alterations.

+- Forest Management -- the GHGE offset generated by altering management of existing forest principally through adoption of longer rotations or use of more intensive practices that promote growth. - Crop Management FF -- the GHGE offset generated by altering agricultural management practices so as to conserve the amount of fossil fuel (FF) used. - Soil Sequestration -- the GHGE offset generated by altering agricultural tillage practices and by changing land use from cropping to pasture or grasslands.